FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/readme.md

 - [Microsoft Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)

 ### Steam & SSE Setup
+{{< alert icon="🛑" >}}
+**WARNING!**

+Before installing Living Skyrim, you should make sure Skyrim: Special Edition is up to date in Steam.
+If you have run a downgrade patcher or not updated yet, verifying the game files using Steam will fix any issues you may encounter during installation.
+{{< /alert >}}

 Before proceeding with installation, it’s important that your Steam and Skyrim Special Edition install are configured correctly.